Choose Flat-Box Delivery Option

 The downside of rolled posters is that they arrive with a temporary curl.
 ClinicalPosters rolls them in a convex manner so they hug the wall until curls loosen.
 Most customers lay them out flat and cover them with books overnight before hanging.
 The more daring customers attempt the reverse tuck and roll, storing posters in a tube for a while.
 This may be rated 6 on a 10-scale of difficulty.
 There is the potential to grab too hard and bend the rolled edge.

 What if you order a few posters and prefer no curl?
 In the past, some customers have requested flat boxes in the checkout notes field.
 This leads to email communication delays.
 Flat boxes are more expensive than tubes.
 Most are either created by hand or custom modified to ideally fit contents.
 Bagged posters are taped down within the flat box to keep them dry and secure.
 For anti-crush volume, bubble wrapping or additional cardboard is often added.
 This special handling requires extra labor for assembly.

 The flat-box fee covers the cost of materials and labor for one package.
 You can also choose whether a signature is required.
 Additional options include signature confirmation, insurance and bank transfer fee.
-As you proceed through checkout, select USPS Priority Mail or FedEx Ground shipping.
+As you proceed through checkout, select USPS Priority Mail, UPS, DHL, or FedEx Ground shipping.